Lumbar spinal stenosis: Epidemiology

 There are many causes for spinal stenosis but degenerative changes are a precursor to spinal stenosis becoming symptomatic.
-While the exact prevalence of degenerative LSS is unknown, it is estimated that it ranges from 1.7% - 13.1%.
+While the exact prevalence of degenerative LSS is unknown, it is estimated that it ranges from 1.7% to 13.1%.
 However, the results from these statistics have been put into question.
 This is mainly due to unclear diagnostic criteria.
 For example, magnetic resonance imaging (MRI) and computed tomography (CT) are the most common ways to diagnosis LSS, but clinically significant definitions of canal, foraminal, or subarticular narrowing do not exist.

 In addition to this, the lumbar and cervical types are more common than the rarer thoracic stenosis.
 Although stenosis can be found isolated in one region of the spine, developmental spinal stenosis will most likely involve both the cervical and lumbar sections.

 The age that people develop spinal stenosis is correlated with change in the joint's biomechanics.
 Because of this, there has been a recent increasing trend seen by physicians, of lumbar spinal stenosis being more commonly diagnosed in older patients.
 Low back pain accounts for 17% of all physician visits of people aged 65 and older.
 From this population, a large portion of radicular pain stems not from disk pathology, but from lumbar spinal stenosis.
 According to Kalff et al., 21% of people over the age of 60 have lumbar spinal stenosis, as confirmed by radiological screening.
 Degenerative lumbar spinal stenosis has been predominantly seen in the 50 to 60-year-old population.
 A recent study in Japan found that the incidence of LSS increases with age.
 The study supports that LSS incidence increases incrementally in the following age groups, 1.7–2.2% in 40–49 years old population, and 10.3%–11.2% in 70–79 years old population.
 It is estimated that around 200,000 adults are affected by LSS in the United States and that by the year 2025, this number will rise to 64 million elderly.
 The syndrome occurs in 12% of older community-dwelling men and up to 21% of those in retirement communities.